The Wave (2015 film): Plot

 Idun and her colleague Vibeke evacuate the hotel guests onto a bus, while Kristian takes Julia and drives uphill to Ørnevegen, before getting stuck in traffic.
-Realizing his altitude is low, he abandons the car and takes Julia on foot, shouting for others to run.
-Their neighbor Anna's leg is trapped by a car, and Kristian attempts to free her, sending Julia to Ørnevegen with Anna's husband Thomas and daughter Teresa.
-As the tsunami approaches, Kristian realizes that he and Anna are not going to make it.
-He seats himself and Anna in a van before the tsunami engulfs the vehicle.
+Realizing his altitude is too low, he abandons the car and takes Julia on foot, shouting for others to run.
+Their neighbor Anna's leg is trapped by a car, and Kristian attempts to free her, sending Julia to Ørnevegen with Anna's husband, Thomas, and daughter, Teresa.
+Seeing the tsunami approach and out of time, Kristian seats himself and Anna in a van before the tsunami engulfs the vehicle.

 Meanwhile, Idun realizes Sondre is missing and refuses to leave without him.
-A Danish tourist, Maria, helps her search despite the objections of her husband Philip.
+A Danish tourist, Maria, helps her search despite the objections of her husband, Philip.
 They find Sondre, but as they return to the lobby, they see that the bus is gone and the tsunami has reached Geiranger.
 They rush back downstairs to the basement's bomb shelter as they are chased by water.
-Maria is washed away, but the others make it.
+Maria was washed away while the rest hid in the bomb shelter.

-Kristian survives but finds Anna next to him dead, impaled by debris.
+Kristian survives but finds Anna dead impaled by debris.
 He walks up to Ørnevegen and finds Julia alive, leaving her with Thomas and Teresa while he heads back to Geiranger to find Idun and Sondre.
 In the now devastated town, Kristian quickly finds the destroyed evacuation bus full of dead passengers, including Vibeke but not Idun and Sondre, and he starts moving towards the hotel.
-Down in the bomb shelter, the water level rises, and they are unable to open the door and swim out, as it is blocked shut by debris.
+Down in the bomb shelter, the water level rises, and they are unable to open the door, as it is blocked by debris.
 Philip, panicking to breathe, pushes Sondre underwater, but Idun drowns him to save her son.

 Kristian finds Sondre's backpack and concludes that Idun and Sondre are dead.
-In his grief, he furiously bangs on some pipes.
-Idun and Sondre are able to hear, and respond by banging on the walls.
-As Kristian finds them and dives, incoming water floods the refuge.
-Removing the debris, he reunites with Idun but runs out of air as he returns with Sondre.
-Idun heads back in a desperate attempt to revive him, drags him through the water up to the surface, attempts rescue breathing, then CPR.
+In his grief, he vented by hitting the walls.
+Idun and Sondre hears him, and respond by banging on the pipes.
+As Kristian hears them, he dives into the basement, removes the debris, and reunites with Idun, sends Sondre out, but runs out of air.
+Idun retrieves him and attempts rescue breathing, then CPR.
 She finally accepts that Kristian has drowned and stops trying.
 Sondre, however gives one last effort, and he manages to revive Kristian.

 The entire family is reunited at Ørnevegen, while a pan-away camera shot shows that Geiranger has been leveled to the ground.